 It’s vital to identify the strengths and weaknesses of your branding to maximise your chances of success.
 It’s best to get a wide range of views by speaking to the company’s employees, stakeholders, customers, and prospective customers.

 How do they perceive your brand?
 Do they think your company would benefit from rebranding?
-This insight is crucial to ensure that a rebrand is worth pursuing, and how it is likely to be received by your most important audiences.
+This insight is one final moment before crossing the threshold with certainty that a rebrand is the right choice for you.

 There are various ways to canvass the opinion of key audiences, including one-to-one interviews, focus groups and consumer surveys.
 Some relevant questions to ask may include: